 - 1. Apply to TSC and meet the general TSC admission requirements.
 (Available in the TSC Office of the registrar).
 TSC Enrollment Checklist - 2.
 Traditional ADN applicants will complete the HESI A2 assessment test and Critical Thinking exam.
-The HESI A2 entrance exam is a standardized exam to assess skill level in Math, Reading Comprehension, Vocabulary, Anatomy & Physiology and Critical Thinking. - LVN to ADN applicants will compete the HESI LVN to ADN Entrance Exam.
-The HESI LVN to ADN Entrance Exam is a standardized exam to assess the LVN skill level in Fundamental, Medical-Surgical, Professional Issues, Psychiatric/Mental Illness nursing. - Testing is conducted on set dates.
+The HESI A2 entrance exam is a standardized exam to assess skill level in Math, Reading Comprehension, Vocabulary, Anatomy & Physiology and Critical Thinking.
+LVN to ADN applicants will compete the HESI LVN to ADN Entrance Exam.
+The HESI LVN to ADN Entrance Exam is a standardized exam to assess the LVN skill level in Fundamental, Medical-Surgical, Professional Issues, Psychiatric/Mental Illness nursing.
+Testing is conducted on set dates.
 HESI exams may be taken twice per calendar year.
-If repeating the HESI entrance exams, a 30-day window is required between exams, as well as a remediation packet prior to taking the repeat exam. - 3.
-Students are admitted to the TSC ADN program on provisional status pending completion of a physical exam, immunizations, Texas BON fingerprinting/Background check, and essential physical competency form.
+If repeating the - prior to taking the repeat exam.Students are admitted to the TSC ADN program on provisional status pending completion of a physical exam, immunizations, Texas BON fingerprinting/Background check, and essential physical competency form.